ibm-cloud-docs/vpc/api-change-log.md

 ### For version `2020-11-13` or later
 {: #version-2020-11-13}
 [Static-route-based VPN gateways](https://{DomainName}/apidocs/vpc#create-vpn-gateways) are now available.
-For a static-route-based VPN gateway, virtual tunnel interfaces are created and any traffic routed to these interfaces with [user-defined routes](/docs/vpc?topic=vpc-create-vpc-route) is encrypted.
-For details, see [About VPN gateways](/docs/vpc?topic=vpc-using-vpn).
+For a static-route-based VPN gateway, virtual tunnel interfaces are created and any traffic that is routed to these interfaces with [user-defined routes](/docs/vpc?topic=vpc-create-vpc-route) is encrypted.
+For more information, see [About VPN gateways](/docs/vpc?topic=vpc-using-vpn).

 ## 30 October 2020
 {: #30-october-2020}